 Increase your physical activity

-Being physical active can help in preventing falls as increases muscle strength and improves balance, posture and joint flexibility.
-To increase levels of physical activity you can go swimming or join a physical activity group such as walking or dancing.
-If you are concerned about becoming more active, contact your doctor about the kind of activity that would be best for you.
+Being physically active can help prevent falls as it increases muscle strength and improves balance, posture, and joint flexibility.
+To increase levels of physical activity you could swim, join a walking group, or go dancing!
+If you have concerns contact your doctor about the kind of activity that would suit you.